GordonCharlton/Quackery/README.md

-Program execution consists of the Quackery Processor traversing directed tree-like graphs built from dynamic arrays ("Nests" in the Quackery nomenclature" containing Operators (op-codes), Numbers (pointers to bignums) and pointers to Nests.
+Program execution consists of the Quackery Processor traversing directed tree-like graphs built from dynamic arrays ("Nests" in the Quackery nomenclature) containing Operators (op-codes), Numbers (pointers to bignums) and pointers to Nests.
 The Quackery processor is stack-based rather than register-based.